catseye/Robin/README.md

 If not, you can clone this repository and `cd` into the repo directory.

-If you have `cabal` installed you can `cabal build` it.
+If you have `cabal` installed you can `cabal v2-build` it.
 Otherwise you can

     ./build.sh